LABCAT/color-glyphs/README.md

 3. Added a new shape to represent the brightness dimension - a black hexagon with a varying level a transparency.

+At this point I still wasn't completely satisfied as the hue dimension didn't have enough variety when viewed at the smallest size.
+I resolved this by adding rotational functionality and another smaller star to represent the hue dimension.